francisrc/Resource.Embedder/Readme.md

 By embedding it is possible to create "zero dependency" executables that can simply be deployed and "just run"**™**.

-Costura does exactly the same, except that it [cannot embedd satellite assemblies](https://github.com/Fody/Costura/issues/61) due to the way it's integrated into the build process (it runs before they are generated).
+Costura does exactly the same, except that it [cannot embed satellite assemblies](https://github.com/Fody/Costura/issues/61) due to the way it's integrated into the build process (it runs before they are generated).

-This tool on the contrary runs after build and is thus able to embedd.
+This tool on the contrary runs after build and is thus able to embed.
 It is also (obviously) compatible with Costura, meaning by adding both to your project all your references and satellite assemblies will be embedded).

 ### Details